golubitsky/blog/_posts/2022-01-18-All-Is-Well.md

 ### Professionalism

 As I practice today, on my birthday, I reflect on what it is to be a professional.
-To my mind comes Bill Evans's notion of improvisation over a formal structure — essentially, that we must always know where we are within that structure, and to move through the structure within a system that we understand.
+To my mind comes Bill Evans's notion of improvisation over a formal structure — essentially, that we must always know where we are within that structure, and to move through the structure using a system that we understand.

 As I continue my practice and study I see how some musical ideas I had arrived at earlier in my life fit into a broader system.
 In my earlier incarnation, I had stumbled blissfully upon sounds with which I resonated and I held on to those few sounds or groupings of sound.
-But I did not wield these sounds within a system through which I could move freely.
+But I did not wield these sounds within a system using which I could move freely — I could move along the few paths I had found, but I could not "venture freely" (this is actually a deep subject; because to the outside observer, I _could_ and did freely improvise, but I had often felt constrained by my limitations — and I suppose that it is this way to the very end, and in the best case, we do our best).

 In the most idealized sense, the professional wields sounds within a system.
-There is a place for the playful, joyful discovery; but that is not what a professional does.
+There is a place for the playful, joyful discovery; but the professional is not _limited_ to that.
+And so the professional must "wield" or "command" a system.

 There is also a seriousness that Bill Evans spoke of: to play beautiful music, one must be completely, continuously _present_.